 These days, MICHELIN-starred restaurants in Singapore have also shifted towards a more produce-driven direction, highlighting the ingredients’ freshness and flavours, while thoughtfully curating more plant-forward options for diners who request it.

-Shining the spotlight on a bounty of artisanal, heirloom, and organic fruits and vegetables, these seven MICHELIN-starred restaurants are challenging creative boundaries and culinary norms by elevating the humble vegetable and turning it into the star of their tasting menus.
+Shining the spotlight on a bounty of artisanal, heirloom, and organic fruits and vegetables, these nine MICHELIN-starred restaurants are challenging creative boundaries and culinary norms by elevating the humble vegetable and turning it into the star of their tasting menus.

 Recently awarded three MICHELIN Stars, the highest accolade in the MICHELIN Guide, Odette is an ode to chef Julien Royer’s grandmother, who, according to him, “showed me how the most remarkable dishes can come from the purest ingredients.”
 The modern French restaurant also reflects Royer’s lifelong respect for seasonality and terroir by sourcing produce from boutique suppliers and artisans all around the world.
 At Odette, Royer takes pride in treating the ingredients with utmost care to bring out their purest flavours.
 Some of the restaurant's vegetarian highlights of the season are the Promenade à Singapour, which features a selection of over 20 vegetables including shio kombu, spring leaves, green oxalis, and tarragon flower, all foraged and farmed right in Singapore, and Fleurs de Courgette Farcies 'Provençale', which is a dish of zucchini flowers filled with ricotta, confit bell pepper, and fragrant Menton lemon.